mattvenn/kicad/esp8266-12-breakout/workshop/workshop.md

 Symbol libraries are single files that end in .lib.
 They can contain 1 or many symbols.

-Footprint libraries are files within a directory.
+Footprint libraries are actually a directory containing 1 or more footprint files.
 The directory name ends in .pretty.
-The files end in .kicad_mod.
-Each file contains a separate footprint
+The footprint files end in .kicad_mod.

 ### Add the ESP8266 symbol library

 [Adding symbol library screencast](https://youtu.be/gfC7R_rTocs?list=PLmcDgdDpcaPjIBy60y22XzG036ckQI7bC&t=50)

 * open Eschema
-* prefs -> component libs
+* preferences -> component libs
 * click add
 * find esp8266.lib and double click it